 Actual results will vary from the projected amount due to random fluctuations and unpredictable changes in the market.
-The estimated range for the actual results is 3.4% to 7.5%.
+The estimated range for the actual results is 3.9% to 7.8%.
 Each of the numbers within the estimated range are not equally likely, that is the trends on the low and high end are not as likely to occur as the trends in the middle of the range.9

-The Company's revised proposed total allowed medical trend of 5.8% is higher than L&E's best estimate.
+The Company's revised proposed total allowed medical trend of 6.0% is higher than L&E's best estimate.
 It is important to note that L&E used the regression analysis to measure the overall reasonableness of TVHP's detailed calculations.
 In addition, TVHP's projected trend amount fits comfortably within the estimated range of actual results.
-Therefore, L&E considers the Company's revised allowed medical trend of 5.8% to be reasonable and appropriate.
+Therefore, L&E considers the Company's revised allowed medical trend of 6.0% to be reasonable and appropriate.

 2. Pharmacy Trend Development: In past filings, reviewing the historical claims data on a total PMPM basis did not produce reasonable results due to the slowing growth of the GDR, drugs losing their patents in the projection period, and the adjustments to the future contract terms with the Company's pharmacy benefit manager.
 However, in this filing the growth in the GDR is consistent with the experience and the future contract adjustments were moved to a different step in the rating formula.
-Therefore, L&E reviewed the 24 month regression on the combined pharmacy claims, which produced an estimated trend of 10.4%.
+Therefore, L&E reviewed the 24-month regression on the combined pharmacy claims, which produced an estimated trend of 9.7%.

-The estimated range for the actual results is 8.7% to 12.1%.
+The estimated range for the actual results is 7.8% to 11.6%.
 Each of the numbers within the estimated range are not equally likely, that is the trends on the low and high end are not as likely to occur as the trends in the middle of the range.
-L&E considers the Company's allowed pharmacy trend of 10.5% to be reasonable and appropriate.
+The Company made an error in the specialty drug trend calculation in the original filing (elaborated further in section 4).
+Correcting this error reduces the specialty trend from 19.3% to 18.4% and reduces the overall allowed pharmacy trend from 11.0% to 10.6%.
+The overall rate increase is decreased by approximately 0.06%.
+L&E considers the Company's allowed pharmacy trend of 10.6% to be reasonable and appropriate.